By Peter Hammarberg

 Gonesongs is nearly complete, it’s a collection focusing on how our understandings of relationships, love and betrayal change as we grow from children into adults, and how we reconcile the family relationships we want with the ones we get.
 A good portion of this was my creative thesis for my recently completed MFA at Spalding University.
 I’m still lassoing a few stray poems into their proper places, but I expect this one will be done by New Year’s Eve.

-The Green of Breakable Things, and it’s a very different sort of poetry from what I usually write.
+The second one is tentatively titled The Green of Breakable Things, and it’s a very different sort of poetry from what I usually write.
 If I had to jam it into a sentence, I’d say that it’s a series of semi-surrealist meditations on the objects in our lives and the impact of memory.
 I lived in Kentucky for nearly ten years after leaving Long Island, and there are a lot of echoes of Kentucky’s landscape and weather in this collection.

-God in my Throat: The Lilith Poems, which was a full length collection of persona poems in the voice of Lilith.
+The third manuscript is a collection of persona poems, which vaguely resembles my first published book, God in my Throat: The Lilith Poems, which was a full length collection of persona poems in the voice of Lilith.
 This one is so far the least formed.
 I started out with poems from the perspective of various goddesses, then started including fictional female characters, and now some real people and some men’s voices have crowded in.
 I’ve decided I’m just going to keep writing as they come to me, and I’ll deal with getting it into decent manuscript form once they peter out and stop haunting me!

 Any advice you could give to someone starting out?